How does OES design and implement evaluations?

 Our collaborators, who are civil servants with years of experience working to deliver programs across the government, are experts on how their programs work and often have the best ideas for how to improve them.
 OES team members support their efforts by bringing diverse academic and applied expertise to more deeply understand program bottlenecks and offer recommendations drawn from peer-reviewed evidence in the social and behavioral sciences.

-Step 3: Embed tests using randomized evaluations
+Step 3: Embed evaluations

-"Tests" to OES are opportunities to truly learn what works - and are grounded in scientific methods.
+Evaluations are opportunities to truly learn what works - and are grounded in scientific methods.